Need to talk? Call 1800 882 436.

 Things to remember

 You can do a pregnancy test the day after you miss your period.
-There are many different tests available, so make sure you follow the instructions carefully.
+There are many different tests available, so make sure you follow the instructions on the package.

 If the pregnancy test shows you’re pregnant, it’s a good idea to see your doctor as soon as possible.
-They will confirm you are pregnant and advise you on how to look after yourself and your baby.
+They will confirm you are pregnant with a blood test and discuss the option for an early dating ultrasound.
+They may also be able to help you understand the different models of maternity care available to you and how to look after yourself and your growing baby during early pregnancy.

 Speak to a maternal child health nurse